BhagyaC/NLTK-projects/Back propagation through time.md

 - **Gradient Clipping** : The gradient is either very large(larger than 1) or very small.
 This can cause the optimizer to converge
 - To speed up training clip the gradient at certain values
 - Clip the gradient if it exceeds a threshold
+## Truncated BPTT
+- For applications with long sequence the input is truncated into managable fixed- sized segments.
+This approach is called Truncated Backpropagation through time
+- Using RNN it is possible to create some sequence of character that really makes sense

+## Gated recurrent unit (GTU
+If the reset gate value --> 0, previous memory states are faded and new information is stored.
+If the zt is close to 1, the information is copied and retained thereby adjusting the gradient to be alive for the next time step, thereby long-term dependency is stored.
+BPTT decides the learning of the reset and update gate